top of page

 Working Towards Book Industry Sustainability

-Book Industry Communication (BIC), Book Industry Study Group (BISG) and BookNet Canada (BNC) today announced the formation of an International Green Book Supply Chain Alliance.
-The alliance will include information sharing, joint planning, environmental events, and other initiatives.
+In September of 2020, Book Industry Communication (BIC), Book Industry Study Group (BISG) and BookNet Canada (BNC) announced the formation of the Green Book Alliance (GBA).
+The alliance focuses on information sharing, joint planning, environmental events, and other initiatives.

 • Collecting and sharing best practice information, with links to any applicable standards